-In the proposed state budget for 2016, the Norwegian government has suggested to phase out and eventually replace the Norwegian Quota Scheme.
+Important Note: The Norwegian government has phase out the Norwegian Quota Scheme.
 Therefore, we regret to announce that there will be no new admissions for the Quota Scheme for the 2016/17 academic year.

 Brief description: The Norwegian Government offer scholarship funds for the Quota Scholarship scheme for Bachelor’s, Master’s and PhD Students from Developing Countries at universities and university colleges in Norway 2015/2016